wasmvision/wasmvision-site/content/docs/concepts/architecture.md

 ## OpenCV

 The computer vision processing capabilities implemented using [OpenCV](https://github.com/opencv/opencv) with the [GoCV language wrappers](https://github.com/hybridgroup/gocv).
 The [wasmCV programming API](https://wasmcv.org/) is used for this integration.

+## Models

+Machine learning models used for computer vision that can be used directly by processors.
+There are "well-known" models that can be automatically downloaded by wasmVision when they are needed by a specific Processor.
+See the [Models list](/docs/reference/models) for more information.

 ## Platform